vitorheidrich/q2-srs/README.md

   --o-visualization example_data/SRScurve-plot.qzv
 ```
 <!---INCLUDE OUTPUT--->
-In the Moving Pictures [tutorial](https://docs.qiime2.org/2020.8/tutorials/moving-pictures/) the samples were normalized by rarefying to 1103 reads, that is why we are comparing rarefying with SRS normalization at this specific sequencing depth by using `--p-rarefy-comprison` and `--p-sample 1103`.
+In the Moving Pictures [tutorial](https://docs.qiime2.org/2020.8/tutorials/moving-pictures/) the samples were normalized by rarefying to 1103 reads.
+That is why we are comparing rarefying with SRS normalization at this specific sequencing depth by using `--p-rarefy-comprison` and `--p-sample 1103`.
 In particular, we see that, in this example, SRS normalization consistently retain a higher level of diversity in comparison with rarefying.
 Therefore, if 1103 reads was previously considered a good normalization cut-off for normalization by rarefying, when normalizing by SRS this cut-off will be even better!
 So, for simplicity, let's use 1103 as our C<sub>min</sub>.

 #### 2) Running SRS
 To run `SRS` the only required input is the OTU/ASV table and the chosen C<sub>min</sub>.
 Please run `qiime srs SRS --help` to see the full options.